HyperTag/documentation/src/content/cloud-destinations/customerio.md

 ### No Events in Customer.io from the Browser

-Remember that before we can send events to Customer.io from client-side Javascript the current user must be identified with their `userId`.
+Remember that before we can send events to Customer.io from client-side JavaScript the current user must be identified with their `userId`.
 The user’s email address can only be used to identify them if that is the id on record for them in Customer.io.

 ### Page events not being associated with user